laboon/CS1632_Fall2017/deliverables/6/deliverable6.md

 1. The keyword QUIT causes the program to end.
 1. Any lines or tokens after the QUIT keyword are ignored.
 1. The keyword LET is followed by a single-letter variable, then an RPN expression.
 The RPN expression is evaluated and the value of the variable is set to it.
-1. The keyword PRINT when followed by a number will print that number to standard output (stdout).
-1. The keyword PRINT when followed by a variable will print the value of that variable to standard output (stdout).
+1. The keyword PRINT is followed by an expression, and the interpreter shall print the result of that expression to standard output (stdout).
-1. Keywords are case-insensitive (e.g. `print`, `PRINT`, or `pRiNt` are interchangeable)
+1. Keywords shall be case-insensitive (e.g. `print`, `PRINT`, or `pRiNt` are interchangeable)
-1. Keywords may only start a line (e.g., you cannot have a line such as "1 2 + PRINT 3")
+1. Keywords shall only start a line (e.g., you cannot have a line such as "1 2 + PRINT 3")
-1. Variables are considered initialized once they have been LET.
+1. Variables shall be considered initialized once they have been LET.
+It shall be impossible to declare a variable without initializing it to some value.
 1. Referring to a variable which has not previously been LET (i.e. has not been declared) shall result in the program informing the user that the variable is uninitialized and QUIT the program with error code 1.
 It should inform the user in the following format: "Line n: Variable x is not initialized." where `x` is the name of the variable and `n` is the line number of the file the error occurred in.
 1. The exception to the previous requirement is that if this occurs in REPL mode, the user shall be informed, but the line will simply be ignored.
 1. If the stack for a given line is empty OR does not contain the correct number of elements on the stack for that operator, and an operator is applied, the program shall inform the user and QUIT the program with error code 2.
 It should inform the user in the following format: "Line n: Operator o applied to empty stack" where `o` is the operator used and `n` is the line number the error occurred in.